Kaelinkes/Kaelinkes/README.md

 <h2 align="left">
+ Hello World! <br>
-👋 Hi!
-I’m Kaelin, an IT student and aspiring software engineer.
+  I’m Kaelin 👋, an IT student and aspiring software engineer.
 </h2>
 <h3 align ="left">
   Welcome to my GitHub!
 Have fun exploring my projects and seeing what I’ve been working on 🚀